slaskis/ace/README.md

 ACE leans on the simple and reliable age-encryption.org.
 The security of this implementation has not been vetted by security professionals, and keeping keys secure is outside of the scope of this tool.

-## Contributing

-We welcome contributions!
-Please see our contribution guidelines for how to submit pull requests, report issues, and suggest improvements.